You are here

 Experience Proven Results at Casper Orthopedics

-Our board-certified and fellowship-trained orthopedic surgeons at Casper Orthopedics, Robert B. Allaire, M.D., Matthew T. Gorman, M.D., and Daniel W. White, M.D., provide compassionate, experienced orthopedic care for injuries and conditions of the shoulder.
+Our board-certified and fellowship-trained orthopedic doctor and surgeons at Casper Orthopedics, Robert B. Allaire, M.D., Trevor P. Gessel, M.D., Matthew T. Gorman, M.D., and Daniel W. White, M.D., provide compassionate, experienced orthopedic care for injuries and conditions of the shoulder.
 When a doctor is fellowship-trained, it means they have completed an extra year of schooling that focused on a specific body part or area of specialty, like sports medicine.
 With this additional training, our surgeons have the knowledge and expertise to diagnose and treat your shoulder condition or injury.
 Although our surgeons are expertly-trained in the latest surgical procedures, they will always use nonsurgical methods first before proposing surgery.

 Working closely with our shoulder surgeons, our specialty-trained physical and occupational therapists provide comprehensive rehabilitation services.
 Our entire team is focused on developing a treatment plan that is specific to your goals and needs in order to get you back to your active lifestyle.